DE

 What challenges need to be considered when processing and using high-performance ceramic materials?

-The discovery that polymers of several substances combine, and the sum of their individual properties results in materials that can withstand even greater loads.
+The discovery that polymers can be combined from several substances and that the sum of their individual properties results in materials that can withstand even greater stresses has considerably improved the performance of ceramic materials.